Roof Leak Detection in Florida Homes (Step-by-Step Guide)

 Start by inspecting inside the house using specific methods to locate the roof leak.
 Once on the roof, the steps will vary based on the roofing type.
 Lastly, if the leak remains hidden, we’ll cover what to do next.

-Initial Steps for Detecting a Roof Leak
+Initial Steps for Detecting a Roofing Leak

 Measure the Leak From Inside the Dwelling

-This is important because old water stains from previous leaks may confuse you.
+This is important because old stains from previous leaks may confuse you.
 Make sure you’re identifying the current leak.
 Begin by measuring the distance from the leak to two outside walls.
 Use either the outside walls of the house or the attic opening as your reference point.

 If you have a flat roof and there is no attic space, you’ll still need these measurements once you are on the roof.
+Before climbing up, it’s worth doing a quick detection survey of the interior area to see if there are multiple damp spots or stains indicating more than one leak source.

 Inspecting Inside the Attic With Your Measurements

-Use the measurements from the previous step to locate the leak from inside the attic.
-If the water stains and entry point of the leak aren’t obvious, you might have to move some insulation to get a clear look at the top side of the ceiling.
-You can then take note of the water stains and follow them up to the bottom side of the roof surface.
+If the stains and entry point of the leak aren’t obvious, you might have to move some insulation to get a clear look at the top side of the ceiling.
+You can also use a moisture detection meter, moisture surveys, leak detectors, or other leak detection systems inside the attic or interior ceiling to identify hidden damp spots that aren’t yet visible.
+Take note of the stains and follow them up to the bottom side of the roof surface.

 • Decking: If the water is dripping from where two pieces of plywood come together, the leak is occurring higher up, but you won’t be able to identify it from inside.